 She plays from memory.
 Her memories.

 The day after her sixteenth birthday, Princess Alia finds out that she's been given away in marriage to a man she's never met.
 The war has just ended, and for Alia's protection, she must travel to her future kingdom disguised as a chicken farmer's daughter.
 This princess-to-pauper fairy tale-like story is filled with problems, prayers and plenty of piano.
 167-pages.
 This is Part One of a Two-Part Series.
-Part Two is 180 pages for $2.99.
+Part Two is 180-pages and under three dollars.

 The second book in the series, The Viola Girl is now available.